jbrinkman/ghi/README.md

 - `--number` or `-n`: The number of the pull request.
 This option is required.
 - `--web` or `-w`: Open the pull request in the default web browser.
 This option is optional.
 - `--config` or `-c`: Path to the configuration file in YAML format.
 This option is optional.
+- `--log` or `-l`: Log that you're reviewing this pull request.
+This stores the review in your local database.
+This option is optional.

 #### Example